pfbrowning/ng-radio/README.md

 ## Introduction
 Browninglogic Radio is an internet radio app written as a Single-Page Application in Angular.
 This is a hobby project that I work on in what little free time I have.
 My motivation for this is primarily because I enjoy working with Angular and secondarily because I enjoy internet radio.

-This is a work in progress, but when it's completed it will be a fully-functional internet radio player app.

 The in-progress demo version of the app can be accessed at [radio.browninglogic.com](http://radio.browninglogic.com).

 ## Current Features